btfcss/beautiful-css/documentation/typography.md

 ### Monospace
-To apply a monospace (fixed-width) style to text, use the `.monospace` utility class:
+To apply a monospace (fixed-width) style to text, use the `monospace` utility class:
 ``` html
 <p class="Monospace">Monospace paragraph</p>
 ```